WIFE.org

 Get the names and addresses of their attorney, primary care doctor, or specialists they may rely on.
 Knowing how to get in touch with these people in an emergency can save headaches and heartaches.

 Finally, explain to them that you want to plan in advance so you can help them as much as possible.
-This shows your parents that you have put some thought into your own financial planning as well as theirs.
+This shows your parents that you have put some thought into your own financial estate planning as well as theirs.